-So this post is about keeping the faith and make being mindful(looking at your thoughts and emotions) a normal part of your life and taking the time to learn new things about the human body and the world.
+So this post is about keeping the faith and make being mindful(rising above your thoughts and emotions) a normal part of your life so that you can make better decisions, strategies and interactions.

 Try and have visual triggers in strategic places you move through on a daily basis.
 Something that will make you think of being mindful and will push you to devote some time to learning.
-Many times after moments of mindfulness and introspection we can get drowned in the maelstrom of thoughts and emotions that are produced by every day life and we forget to look inward.
+It can be a photograph, or a piece of artwork.
+Many times after moments of mindfulness and introspection we can get drowned in a maelstrom of thoughts and emotions that are produced by every day life and we forget to look inward.
 I believe a small object, a logo or insignia, a piece of art can be something that will help to spur you on to making your personal methods of self discovery an everyday practice.

 - Use visual triggers.